AnshPradhan14/Age-and-Gender-Prediction/README.md

 ## Project Overview

-Develops and trains a deep learning model to predict age and gender from facial images using a multi-output CNN architecture for simultaneous regression (age) and classification (gender).
+Developed and Trained a deep learning model to predict age and gender from facial images using a multi-output CNN architecture for simultaneous regression (age) and classification (gender).

 ## Features